DarinShapiroMS/IotEdgeTicketSubmissionServices/README.md

 Additional detail on deploying modules to IoT Edge devices can be found at  [How to deploy IoT Edge Modules](https://learn.microsoft.com/en-us/azure/iot-edge/how-to-deploy-modules-portal?view=iotedge-1.4)

-// TODO: add port bindings in container create options for FakeDataGenerator

-// TODO: add db initialization script or bacpac to seed database

 ## Test Sql Sync Demo hosted on IoT Edge device